dlm1223/nfl-simulation/README.md

 </table>
 There are around 300 total states.
-Next, like in the post I linked above, I simulate a drive by sampling from the data, sampling the play/play result based on the state I am currently in.
+Next, like in the post I linked above, I simulate a drive by sampling from the data, sampling the play result based on the state I am currently in.
 The drive stops when there’s a touchdown, turnover,turnover-on-downs, field goal,field goal miss, or safety.
 Below is an example of a simulated drive starting from the 25: